 - Overpronation at the foot where the foot rolls in or flattens.
 This can cause the bones of the forefoot to compress the nerve over time.

-- Ankle range of motion should be assessed especially dorsiflexion as this suggests tight calf muscles which may contribute to overpronation of the foot.
+- Ankle mobility should be assessed, especially to identify tight calf muscles, which may contribute to overpronation and poor foot biomechanics.

 What can the patient do?

 - Rest.
 Continuing with normal training will increase pain and inflammation and prevent your foot from healing.

 - Wear a metatarsal pad in your shoes, under the forefoot.
 This will raise and spread your metatarsal bones.
 As a result, this increases space and releases pressure on the nerve.